CyberGhost vs ProtonVPN 2026: Which VPN Actually Wins?

 Mobile App Experience

-Both apps are solid on mobile.
-CyberGhost's iOS and Android apps mirror the desktop simplicity perfectly — one-tap connect, easy server browsing.
-ProtonVPN's mobile apps have improved dramatically through 2025 and into 2026, and the Android version in particular is excellent.
-Open source, remember — you can actually verify what it's doing with your data.
+Both apps work well on mobile.
+CyberGhost's iOS and Android apps keep the desktop simplicity—one-tap connect, easy browsing.
+ProtonVPN's mobile apps have improved a lot through 2025 and 2026, especially the Android version.
+Plus they're open source, so you can actually verify what's happening with your data.

-The mobile gap has closed considerably over the past year.
-CyberGhost still edges ahead on pure ease-of-use for everyday mobile users, but it's close.
+The gap has closed significantly over the past year.
+CyberGhost still has a slight edge for everyday mobile users, but it's close.

 Winner: CyberGhost (slight edge)